Marketing, Retail Management - Major #2055

 3 units

-Multidisciplinary examination of how society, economics, and human behavior are inextricably interwoven into the American work environment.
+This course provides students a multidisciplinary examination of how society, economics, and human behavior are inextricably interwoven into the American work environment.
 An emphasis on employee interaction with coworkers, clients, supervisors/managers, and their effect on the total organization.
 Emphasis on communication, societal and cultural differences, conflict resolution, ethics and politics, career selection and entry, inter-personal relations, motivation, leadership, attitude, and group dynamics.
 (A, CSU)

 3 units